ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/43north.md

 It was October 2020.
 I had just come home from an overnight golf outing with the guys.
 Had I been exposed to COVID?
 There was no way to know.
 Did my girlfriend make me quarantine for a week at an Airbnb in South Buffalo until I tested negative?
 You bet she did.

-So there I was—shacked up with a case of beer and an extra large pizza—when I got a notification from Maura Devlin, the VP of marketing strategy from 43North.
+So there I was—shacked up with a case of beer and an extra large pizza—when I got a notification from [Maura Comerford Devlin](https://www.linkedin.com/in/maura-comerford-devlin-0308598/), the VP of marketing strategy from 43North.

 **"I was wondering if you wanted to help us write a script,"** she said.
 "We need to make a video for this campaign we're running for Erie County's 'Back to Business' Grant Program.
 I remember collaborating with you when you were writing for Superior Jobs and Viaduct, and I really liked your stuff.
 Are you available?"